Charli Collier

-ESPN projected Collier to be the No. 1 pick in the 2021 WNBA Draft.
-She was drafted by the Dallas Wings as the first overall pick of the 2021 WNBA Draft.
+She was drafted by the Dallas Wings as the first overall pick of the 2021 WNBA draft.
+She was waived by the Wings after her second season in the WNBA after seeing limited playing time and averaging less than 3 points per game.

 High school career

 Collier was a four-year letter winner for Barbers Hill High School in the greater Houston area.
 She was ranked the nation's top player in the Class of 2018 according to Prospects Nation and the Blue Star Report, and the No. 2 Player by espnW Hoop Gurlz.

-Collier was a 2018 McDonald's All-American, a Jordan Brand Classic participant and the 2017-18 Gatorade State Girls Basketball Player of the Year.
+Collier was a 2018 McDonald's All-American, a Jordan Brand Classic participant and the 2017–18 Gatorade State Girls Basketball Player of the Year.
 She was a USA Today All-USA Texas Girls Basketball First-Team Selection in 2018 and was a finalist for the Naismith Trophy High School Player of the Year Award.

 Collier finished her prep career with 3,539 points and 1,406 rebounds.

-As a freshman in 2014-15, she averaged 17.3 points per game, 7.3 rebounds per game and 1.7 blocks per game to help her team to a 28-4 record and a Region 5A semifinals appearance.
+As a freshman in 2014–15, she averaged 17.3 points per game, 7.3 rebounds per game and 1.7 blocks per game to help her team to a 28–4 record and a Region 5A semifinals appearance.

-As a sophomore in 2015-16, Collier averaged 24.6 points per game, 9.8 rebounds per game and 2.3 blocks per game to help Barbers Hill to a 27-8 record and an appearance in the Region 5A semifinals.
+As a sophomore in 2015–16, Collier averaged 24.6 points per game, 9.8 rebounds per game and 2.3 blocks per game to help Barbers Hill to a 27–8 record and an appearance in the Region 5A semifinals.
 She was named the 2016 UIL District 21-5A Offensive MVP and was an All-District selection.

-As a junior in 2016-17, she helped Barbers hill to a 34-5 record, including an 18-0 record in District 21-5A, as her squad advanced to the Texas Class 5A state semifinals.
+As a junior in 2016–17, she helped Barbers hill to a 34–5 record, including an 18–0 record in District 21-5A, as her squad advanced to the Texas Class 5A state semifinals.
 She averaged 23.8 points per game, 10.0 rebounds per game and 3.0 blocks per game.
 Collier was named to the 2017 UIL Class 5A State All-Tournament Team and was a nominee for the Gatorade Player of the Year Award.

-As a senior in 2017-18, Collier averaged 30.9 points per game, 11.5 rebounds per game, 2.3 steals per game, 2.2 blocks per game and 2.0 assists per game in leading her team to a 38-3 record and an appearance in the Class 5A, Region 3 tournament semifinals.
+As a senior in 2017–18, Collier averaged 30.9 points per game, 11.5 rebounds per game, 2.3 steals per game, 2.2 blocks per game and 2.0 assists per game in leading her team to a 38–3 record and an appearance in the Class 5A, Region 3 tournament semifinals.